UW-geophysics-edu/ess-107-intro-to-ice/README.md

 4. Sea Ice and Icebergs ([Slides](https://docs.google.com/presentation/d/1wMExEy_N0g-fs3Y0P5DbwlZHJ9bU0h1UVq7lQnSsuZ8/edit))
 - Motivation: Impact of sea ice decline on Arctic first people.
-- Optics of ice.
-Why is sea ice white and lake ice clear?
 - Overview of the formation, structure, evolution, and mechanics of sea ice.
-- Can we tow icebergs to get freshwater in the tropics?
 - Projections of future sea ice change and their certainty (Will sea ice disappear in our lifetime?)

 **Quantitative Assignment #2**:  Physics-based models of motion, heat, and mass.